Robert Stewart, Viscount Castlereagh: Duel with Canning

 Canning claimed to have opposed the Walcheren Expedition, to have dismissed the landing on the Dutch coast as an ill-advised, ill-prepared diversion of troops from the Peninsular War.
-Castlereagh had the support of General Wellesley, and evidence later surfaced that Foreign Secretary himself had interfered with the plan, selecting the Earl of Chatham to command the expedition.
+Castlereagh had the support of General Wellesley, and evidence later surfaced that the Foreign Secretary himself had interfered with the plan, selecting the Earl of Chatham to command the expedition.
 The Portland government became increasingly paralysed by disputes between the two men.
 Portland was in deteriorating health and gave no lead, until Canning threatened resignation unless Castlereagh was removed.
 When Castlereagh discovered Canning's terms had been accepted, he challenged the Foreign Secretary to a duel.

 The duel was fought on 21 September 1809 on Putney Heath.
 Canning missed but Castlereagh wounded his opponent in the thigh.
 There was much outrage that two cabinet ministers had sought to settle their differences in such a manner, and they both felt compelled to resign.
 Six months later, Canning published a full account of his actions in the affair, but many who had initially rallied to him became convinced Castlereagh had been betrayed by his cabinet colleague.

 Foreign Secretary

-Three years later, in 1812, Castlereagh returned to the government, this time as Foreign Secretary, a role in which he served for the next ten years.
+Three years later, in 1812, Castlereagh returned to the government, this time as foreign secretary, a role in which he served for the next ten years.
 He also became leader of the House of Commons in the wake of Spencer Perceval's assassination in 1812.

 Treaty of Chaumont

-In his role of Foreign Secretary, he was instrumental in negotiating what has become known as the quadruple alliance between Britain, Austria, Russia, and Prussia at Chaumont in March 1814, in the negotiation of the Treaty of Paris that brought peace with France, and at the Congress of Vienna.
+In his role of foreign secretary, he was instrumental in negotiating what has become known as the quadruple alliance between Britain, Austria, Russia, and Prussia at Chaumont in March 1814, in the negotiation of the Treaty of Paris that brought peace with France, and at the Congress of Vienna.
 The Treaty of Chaumont was part of the final deal offered to Napoleon Bonaparte in 1814.
 Napoleon rejected it and it never took effect.
 However, the key terms reaffirmed decisions that had been made already.
 These decisions were again ratified and put into effect by the Congress of Vienna of 1814–1815.
 The terms were largely written by Lord Castlereagh, who offered cash subsidies to keep the other armies in the field against Napoleon.
 Key terms included the establishment of a confederated Germany, the division of Italy into independent states, the restoration of the Bourbon kings of Spain, and the enlargement of the Netherlands to include what in 1830 would become modern Belgium.
 The treaty of Chaumont became the cornerstone of the European Alliance which formed the balance of power for decades.